Super changes due in 2017

-A salary sacrifice is when you make a pre-tax contribution to your super.
-You choose to ‘sacrifice’ part of your pre-tax salary, or bonus, and have your employer add it directly to your super account.
+A salary sacrifice is when you make a before-tax contribution to your super.
+You choose to ‘sacrifice’ part of your before-tax salary, or bonus, and have your employer add it directly to your super account.
 This is in addition to the compulsory SG amount your employer is required to contribute.

 One of the benefits of salary sacrifice contributions is that they are generally taxed in the super fund at 15%* instead of your marginal tax rate.